HorizenOfficial/evm-documentation/docs/deploy.md

   status: true,
   effectiveGasPrice: 2500000007
 }

 ```

 #### Interact with native smart contracts

-There is no difference between getting an abstraction of a native smart contract and a traditional smart contract.
-In this exercise, you will send ZEN from the EVM sidechain address to the Horizen mainchain using web3 pages for two main functionalities (backward transfer and forgers) provided through native smart contracts.
+There is no difference between interacting with an abstraction of a native smart contract (abstract contract or child contract created from base contract) and a traditional smart contract.
+In this example, you will send ZEN from an EON EVM address to the Horizen mainchain for two main functionalities (backward transfer and forgers) provided through native smart contracts.

 To interact with the native contract, you will use the function, **backward transfer** (also called, **withdrawal request**) at the reserved address as:

 <strong><code>0x0000000000000000000011111111111111111111</code></strong>

 You can also send ZEN using the smart contract address and the ABI.
-However, in this example, a Solidity interface (below) will be used:
+In this example, the Solidity file, **WithdrawalRequests.sol** (below) is used to demonstrate the interaction.

+You can obtain a copy of the [WithdrawalRequests.sol](https://github.com/rocknitive/zen-sidechain-truffle/blob/master/contracts/WithdrawalRequests.sol) file and put it in the <code>/contracts</code> folder.

 ```
 // SPDX-License-Identifier: MIT